 Clinics: Apply the legal theory you've learned through work with real people.
 Choose from a range of nationally recognized clinics to fit your interests and receive course credit.

-Mock Trials: Advocate in front of real lawyers and judges, travel, and have a chance to shine in the spotlight.
+Mock Trial: Advocate in front of real lawyers and judges, travel, and have a chance to shine in the spotlight.

 Moot Court: Develop strong writing and oral advocacy skills, intellectual flexibility and the ability to function well under pressure.